mattparko/liberty-workshop/02_exercise1.md

 1. Deploy an application using the Open Liberty Operator

 #### Step 1 - Create a project
-Create an OpenShift project (namespace) and add it to your environment variables.
+On the bastion host (ssh command line), create an OpenShift project (also known as a namespace) and add the project name to your environment variables.
 ```bash
 oc new-project $USER